 Biologically Inspired Materials Laboratory

 Stimuli-responsive materials mechanically respond to changes in their local environment (such as temperature, pH, or light).
 This change can be used to release drugs, change the physical properties of a surface, or generate force, making these materials ideal for applications in drug delivery and tissue engineering.
-We are developing new materials that overcome the slow response time and small magnitude of the response that is typical with these materials.
+We are developing new materials that utilize the thermoresponsive behavior for use as bio-inks for 3D bioprinting and as nanoparticles for targeted drug delivery.
 Our base system is that of elastin-like polypeptides (ELP) which are protein-based materials that have been studied for several decades.
 The ELPs are biosynthesized in bacterial expression systems and recombinant DNA technology is used to control the precise structure of the material.

 Department of Physics

 Technical University Munich, Germany